Bath Maine Cropped

 Embark Maine Tours

-• The Historic Neighborhood Tour focuses more on the architecture of Washington Street and the stories of the families who lived there.
-It is approximately 75 minutes long.
+• The Historic Neighborhood Tour delves into the architectural beauty of Washington Street and shares anecdotes about the families who once called it home.
+This tour is around 75 minutes.

 Mockingbird Bookshop-Bath